 Ideal for light to moderate trails, hiking shoes are best when the terrain does not demand significant ankle support or heavy-duty protection.

-Furthermore, some sandals are perfect for hiking in warm weather too.
+Furthermore, you can wear sandals with traction are perfect for hiking in warm weather too.
 They can even be submerged in water, which is handy for crossing streams.
 However, they are not ideal for rough trails as debris gets lodged on the insole and makes for an uncomfortable hike.

 Likes: